byteleaphq/athena-python/docs/sdks/chatbot/README.md

     ],
 ))

-if res.object is not None:
+if res.chatbot_responses is not None:
     # handle response
     pass